mikestead/hx-yaml/README.md

 		- strict:Bool     - Parser will throw errors instead of tracing warnings.
 Default `false`.
         - validate:Bool   - Perform validation checks while parsing.
 Default is `true`.
         - schema:Schema   - The schema to use.
 Default is `yaml.schema.DefaultSchema`.
+        - maps:Boolean    - True when using ObjectMaps, false when using Dynamic objects.

 #### Rendering